Inal the Great: Folkloric biography of Inal

-Death and burial

 The circumstances and years of Inal's death are unknown.
 According to the Abkhaz claim and Nogmov, Inal died in Northern Abkhazia.
 This place is known today as Inal-Quba and is located in the Pskhu region.
 Although most sources used to accept this theory, recent researches and excavations in the region show that Inal's tomb is not here.
 According to Russian explorer and archaeologist Evgeniy Dimitrievich Felitsin, Inal's tomb is not in Abkhazia.
 In a map published in 1882, Felitsin attached great importance to Inal but placed his grave in the Ispravnaya region in Karachay-Cherkessia, not Abkhazia.
 He added that this area has ancient sculptures, mounds, tombs, churches, castles and ramparts, which would be an ideal tomb for someone like Inal.

-Fragmentation of Circassia

 Many separate legends have been recorded about the sons of Inal.
-According to the most accepted view, that after the death of Inal, his sons divided his lands in this way: Tabuldu and his brother Beslan, who were Inal's sons from the Abkhaz princess, settled in Kabardia, the eastern region; Chemrug took the main area between the Kuban River and the Black Sea as Inal’s eldest son, where he founded the Principality of Chemguy and assumed Inal’s title, "Prince of Princes"; meanwhile, Inal’s other relatives remained in the Khegayk tribe in Taman.
+According to the most accepted view, that after the death of Inal, his sons divided his lands in this way: Tabuldu and his brother Beslan, who were Inal's sons from the Abkhaz princess, settled in Kabardia, the eastern region; Chemrug took the main area between the Kuban River and the Black Sea as Inal's eldest son, where he founded the Principality of Chemguy and assumed Inal's title, "Prince of Princes"; meanwhile, Inal's other relatives remained in the Khegayk tribe in Taman.
 According to one account, when Inal grew old, he divided his lands among his four sons; Temruk, Beslan, Kabard, and Zanoqo, then stayed in the region governed by Temruk.
 Although the administration was in the hands of his sons, the highest power still rested with him.
 Temruk, nicknamed the iron-heart rebelled against Inal, seized his authority, and declared himself the Prince of Princes.
-Inal’s other sons did not accept Temruk’s rule.
+Inal's other sons did not accept Temruk's rule.
 On his deathbed, Inal instructed his sons that Temruk should be recognized as the Prince of Princes.

-According to Nogmov, Chemguy principality split, first when Zan and then Hatuqo separated from their older brother Boletuqo, founding the Zhaney and Hatuqway principalities.
+According to Nogmov, Chemguy principality split, first when Zan and then Hatuqo separated from their older brother Boletuqo, founding the Zhaney and Hatuqay principalities.
 These brothers were the sons of Chemrug/Temruk.
 Non-Inalid Bzhedug princes began living on lands taken from the Chemguys.
 A Bzhedug prince Bagharsiqu founded the Makhosh Principality with his people in the east of Chemguys.
 In the late 16th century, the Abzakh and Shapsug-Natukhaj tribes appeared, in that order, in central West Circassia and along the Black Sea coast.
-Thus, the Chemguy Principality, closest to being Inal’s successor, retreated between the Kuban and Laba rivers.
-In the first half of the 16th century, Beslan’s son Kanoko migrated west with one-sixth of the Kabardian people and founded the Besleney Principality.
-According to a genealogy record by Lobanovskaya, Beslan argued with Tabuldu and left Kabardia, establishing the Besleney, not Kanoko.
+Thus, the Chemguy Principality, closest to being Inal's successor, retreated between the Kuban and Laba rivers.
+In the first half of the 16th century, Beslan's son Qanoqo migrated west with one-sixth of the Kabardian people and founded the Besleney Principality.
+According to a genealogy record by Lobanovskaya, Beslan argued with Tabuldu and left Kabardia, establishing the Besleney, not Qanoqo.